 This myth is especially important to debunk.
-Human bodies are not meant for consumption of ultraviolet radiations and anyone trying to disinfect oneself through these radiations would only be courting disaster.
+Human bodies are not meant for the consumption of ultraviolet radiations and anyone trying to disinfect oneself through these radiations would only be courting disaster.

 Stay away from such unfounded home remedies.
-There is no medically conclusive evidence to suggest that eating garlic, onions or cloves could have any effect on COVID-19 virus.
+There is no medically conclusive evidence to suggest that eating garlic, onions or cloves could have any effect on the COVID-19 virus.

 COVID-19 has no WHO-approved treatment available so far.
 Several WHO-backed medical organizations are trying their best to devise a medicine to contain the onslaught of this virus and we are positive that someday we would be able to get on top of the virus.

 Until then, everyone is advised to remain calm, not panic, and continue to receive preventive or supportive medical care as available.
 We would also advise you to stay in touch with your local medical authorities or consult a qualified healthcare expert virtually and use the best measures to stay safe.

 Stay upto date with our latest news and products.